AndrewAmore/Voter-Registration-in-North-Carolina/README.md

 using Bayesian hierarchical modeling strategies.
 The large number of demographic combinations limit the analysis to a random sample of just 30% of all counties.
-The final models suggest demographic attributes, like age and race, have significant impacts on registration rates as well as significant rate differences across counties.
+The final models suggest demographic attributes, like age and race, have significant impacts on registration rates as well as significant rate differences across geographies.
 To explore predictive power of multilevel models, out-of-sample predictions on registration rates were computed and compared to the true values using MSE.
 Overall, the fitted models display similar behavior and have high predictive accuracy for a majority of observations.

-### Description of Contents
+## Description of Contents
 - ```./data/```: raw data directory and data processing scripts
 - ```./models/```: fitted model objects
 - ```./Who-VotesNC-Case-Study.Rmd```: main logic for analysis
 - ```./utilities.R```: helper function definitions

-### Acknowledgements
+## Acknowledgements
 This report was developed for STA 610 (_Hierarchical Modeling_) at Duke, taught by professor David Dunson.